ubccr/xdmod-notebooks/README.md

 ### R example

-An example R Markdown file is available [examples/R](examples/R) directory.
+An example R Markdown file is available in the [examples/R](examples/R) directory.

 ## Feedback / Feature Requests